minasmart/backbone-editable/Readme.md

 This is an in place editor mixin written in coffeescript for a backbone view.

-It defines a method for including mixins (@mixin, directly inspired by: https://github.com/jashkenas/coffee-script/issues/452#issuecomment-3699651) and the mixin itself Backbone.Mixin.Editable
+It defines a method for including mixins (```@mixin```, directly inspired by: https://github.com/jashkenas/coffee-script/issues/452#issuecomment-3699651) and the mixin itself Backbone.Mixin.Editable

 This project was extracted from a rails app so usage instructions pertain to rails.
 Starting in your project root, download the coffeescript file: